Formed in 1983 in the famous Tennants Bar in Glasgow, Lloyd Cole & The Commotions built a reputation for studenty, jangly and thoughtful guitar pop.

-Listening to the vignettes on The Commotions’ debut LP it is easy to figure that Lloyd Cole fancied himself as Norman Mailer but quickly abandoned every idea he had.
+Listening to the vignettes on The Commotions’ debut LP, it is easy to figure that Lloyd Cole fancied himself as Norman Mailer but quickly abandoned every idea he had.

-Lawrence Donegan subsequently left the band to become a journalist.
+Lawrence Donegan subsequently became a journalist.